EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 The model is pretrained and I just remove the last layer (the classifier) and add two additional fully connected layers and a Relu function in between.
-The first layer takes 2048 inputs and 128 output, the second layer has 128 input and 5 outputs (5 is the number of classes).
+The first layer takes 2048 inputs and 128 output, the second layer has 128 input and 5 outputs (where 5 is the number of classes).

   * ### Model parameters: